 ANNABELLE PICARD, COUNSELLOR AND COGNITIVE BEHAVIOUR THERAPIST (On Maternity Leave)

-I am completing my Masters of Arts in Counselling Psychology student from Adler University.
-I have a Bachelor of Arts Degree from Simon Fraser University, where I did a major in Psychology and a minor in Human Development and Counselling.
-My clinical experience is greatly credited towards my time at Child Youth Mental Health (CYMH) in Chilliwack where I worked with children and adolescents, who either experienced a variety of concerns or issues, or a were struggling with various diagnoses.
+I am completing my Masters of Arts in Counselling Psychology from Adler University.
+I have a Bachelor of Arts Degree from Simon Fraser University, where I completed a major in Psychology and a minor in Human Development and Counselling.
+My clinical experience is greatly credited towards my time at Child Youth Mental Health (CYMH) in Chilliwack where I worked with children and adolescents, who either experienced a variety of concerns or issues, or were struggling with various diagnoses.
 In terms of counselling styles, I utilize a variety of constructs that I feel are appropriate at the time in therapy.
 I am most familiar with Rational Emotive Behaviour Therapy (REBT), Cognitive Behaviour Therapy (CBT), Dialectical Behaviour Therapy, and Mindfulness-Based Practices.
 I look forward to meeting and working with the students and creating a space where they feel safe to express themselves or continue to develop their personal goals.

-VANESSA HERCUN, COUNSELOR
+VANESSA HERCUN, COUNSELLOR